unravelin/ravelin-ios/RavelinEncrypt.md

 What follows is a simple end-to-end example of using the Ravelin Framework within a View.

-> __NOTE:__ All Ravelin network methods are asynchronous.
-Completion blocks are provided so you can handle each request accordingly.
-The example code will not necessarily call each method sequentially and is for demonstration purposes only.

 #### Objective-C
 ```objc
 #import "ViewController.h"